day8/re-frame/docs/WIP/README.md

     that embraces those paradigms?
 3. You're taking a [Functional Design and Programming course at San Diego State University](http://www.eli.sdsu.edu/courses/fall15/cs696/index.html) and you have to learn re-frame to do an assignment.
 You've left it a bit late, right?
-    Good news, there is a quick start guide shortly.
+    Good news, there is a quick start guide coming up shortly.
 4. You want your framework to exude social proof!!
 Luckily, re-frame is impressively buzzword compliant: it has reactivity, unidirectional data flow, pristinely pure functions, interceptors, coeffects, conveyor belts, statechart-friendliness (FSM)